Origins – by Mike Parcell and Chris Sugg.

 The so-called Castle Mound on the edge of the village on which probably stood a fortified building is thought to date from the 13th century.
 Originally it was much higher and had a deep ditch around it.

-St Mary’s Church has fabric from the 13th century and is the oldest in the Parish.
+St Mary’s Church has fabric from the 13th century and is the oldest in the Parish. see Churches.
 Possibly the oldest house is Popes Cottage in Church Street which is early 14th century.

 There are many houses in the High Street of great antiquity – 15th century – and many more dotted about the Parish.

 By the Mediaeval Age iron working had developed from a cottage industry to well organised heavy industry.
 An important iron works was at the very spot where the present Pooh Sticks Bridge is.
 More important was the blast furnace at Newbridge constructed in 1496 and the first of its kind in the country.
 The furnace was kept to the required heat by a pair of giant sized bellows which were powered by a waterwheel.
-The tricky part of this procedure was to keep the furnace hot because if the temperature fell below a certain point the molten ore would solidify which meant that the whole editors would have to be taken down.
+The tricky part of this procedure was to keep the furnace hot because if the temperature fell below a certain point the molten ore would solidify which meant that the whole edifice would have to be taken down.
 Consequently the furnace burned night and day which must have kept the charcoal burners in the neighbourhood very busy.
-Iron making in Sussex had ceased by 1813.
+Iron making in Sussex had ceased by 1813 largely due to more economical methods of heating developed from coal.